MangoButtermilch/Unity-Grass-Instancer/README.md

 ![Alt text](Screenshots/Indirect_Material.png?raw=true "Material")

 ## Shader info

-I've made a custom shader which is basically a recreation of the shadergraph.
+### Grass.shadergraph
-You can use your shadergraph if you are using Unity 2021.2 or higher, otherwise you won't have access to the InstanceID.
+You can use the shadergraph if you are using Unity 2021.2 or higher, otherwise you won't have access to the InstanceID.
+That's also why

+### GrassIndirect.shader
+Custom URP unlit shader without shadows which is basically a recreation of the shadergraph.

+### GrassInstancerIndirect_Lighting.shader
+Custom URP unlit shader with shadow casting and recieving.
+Only tested with Unity 2021.3.6f1 and URP 12.7.1.
+Fog not included.